xiao-susie-bai/MusicDepot-Data-Engineering/README.md

-# MusicDepot-Data-Engineering
-Data Pipelining with ETL, Data Modeling and DataOps for a music streaming service
+# MusicDepot-Data-Engineering (Data Pipelining with ETL, Data Modeling and DataOps for a music streaming service)

+Hey there!
+Welcome to my latest project in the interesting Data Engineering domain.

+With the rise of AI, high-quality, useful and meaningful data becomes an increasingly important ingredient for effective real-world problem solving, yet sometimes one of the shortest supplies.
+Therefore, through this data pipelining project for a music streaming startup, I would love to show the power of Data Engineering modern practices, and to experience excitement from its potential in a changing data world today.

+In this project, I am building a data pipeline with quality checks and orchestration, following a Medallion structure moving data through different zones during the process of ingestion, storage, transformation, and serving.
+AWS (S3, AWS Glue, Amazon Redshift with Spectrum, CloudFormation), Terraform, Airflow, dbt, as well as SQL and Python, are tools used in this project.